Please Note: Once you press play it will take a few seconds for the episode to start playing.

 Dave Bullis’ Guide to Mistakes to Avoid When Shoot a Television Pilot

 At that point, I had directed a student feature film and over ten short films but I wanted to make something that I could not only be really proud of but something that would also challenge me.
 If you listen to this episode, Alex and I discuss the good, the bad, and the ugly of shooting a television pilot.
-In this article, I want to complement the interview by going over some tips on how to build a team and finding locations, two of the biggest hurdles for filmmakers.
+In this article, I want to compliment the interview by going over some tips on how to build a team and finding locations, two of the biggest hurdles for filmmakers.

 Building A Team